Teens love the video app TikTok. Do they love it too much?

 The service has helped launch musical stars like Lil Nas X, whose "Old Town Road" is the longest-running No. 1 song in the history of Billboard's charts.
 There are pranksters, funny skits, behind-the-scenes of fast-food operations and "glow-ups" — before-and-after shots of someone making themselves look cuter.
 Some are more random: Kim Kardashian cooking parodies?

-Some users say TikTok is more authentic than the self-consciously pretty and polished Instagram.
-Emilie Richer, a 19-year-old from Simcoe, Ontario, says she uses Instagram for "photos that look nice, or the good things I'm doing" and TikTok to "get loose, make jokes, pull pranks and stuff, dress up weird."
+Some users said TikTok is more authentic than the self-consciously pretty and polished Instagram.
+Emilie Richer, a 19-year-old from Simcoe, Ontario, said she uses Instagram for "photos that look nice, or the good things I'm doing" and TikTok to "get loose, make jokes, pull pranks and stuff, dress up weird."
 A TikTok video of Richer catching a pickle thrown into her mouth went viral in November.

 A Chinese startup, ByteDance, launched TikTok internationally over two years ago.
 It then bought Musical.ly, another Chinese video service popular with teens in the U.S. and Europe.
 ByteDance combined the two, but kept TikTok separate from a twin service called Douyin, which it offers only in China.
 Until recently, Chinese social media services, built in a country hemmed in by censorship, have largely been confined to a domestic audience.